 US Airways management thought they could take over United with the same playbook that had worked when America West took over US Airways, getting suppliers to kick in cash but crucially generating funding for the deal via a co-brand credit card contract.
 Then-President Scott Kirby huddled with the head of Barclays in the US, where he discovered just how big the Chase-United tie-up was.
 That ended the co-brand deal funding angle.

 The United-Continental merger only happened two years later when a potential US Airways tie-up again became a stalking horse.
 (Continental CEO Larry Kellner hadn’t wanted to do a deal with United.
 Pushed out, that left Jeff Smisek to become CEO of the combined carrier.)
-In the second attempted at a US Airways-United deal Parker was reportedly willing to become CEO but not Chairman right away.
+In the second attempt at a US Airways-United deal Parker was reportedly willing to become CEO but not Chairman right away.

 Horton, though, wanted to consider any merger from a position of strength after exiting bankruptcy.
 Parker got the unions on his side with big promises, and the Pension Benefit Guaranty Corporation on his side by offering a proposal in bankruptcy that didn’t include terminating pensions.
 The creditors’ committee sided with Parker — and Parker finally was able to become CEO of the world’s largest airline, the culmination of a decade of strategic focus on merging.